quentinf00/flexlock/docs/debugging.md

-# `unsafe_debug`: Interactive Debugging
+# `debug_on_fail`: Interactive Debugging

-The `@unsafe_debug` decorator is a development tool designed to bridge the gap between interactive, exploratory programming (like in a Jupyter notebook) and robust, script-based execution.
+The `@debug_on_fail` decorator is a development tool designed to bridge the gap between interactive, exploratory programming (like in a Jupyter notebook) and robust, script-based execution.
 When an exception occurs in a decorated function, instead of crashing, it drops you into an interactive IPython debugger with the full state of your program preserved.

 ## The Problem